 We prefer reporting Exact Sig.
 (2-tailed).
 Its value of 0.001 means that the probability is roughly 1 in 1,000 of finding the large sample difference we did if our variables really have similar population distributions.

-If our output doesn't include the exact significance level, we'll report Asymp.
+If our output doesn't include the exact p-value, we'll report Asymp.
 Sig.
 (2-tailed) instead, which is also 0.001.
 This approximate p-value is based on the standard normal distribution (hence the “Z” right on top of it).“Asymp” is short for asymptotic.
 It means that as the sample size approaches infinity, the sampling distribution of W+ becomes identical to a normal distribution.
 Or more practically: this normal approximation is more accurate for larger sample sizes.

 It's comforting to see that both p-values are 0.001.
 Apparently, the normal approximation is accurate.
 However, if we increase the decimal places, we see that it's almost three times larger than the exact p-value.A nice tool for doing so is downloadable from Set Decimals for Output Tables Tool.